Autism and What it Means to Me? On Autism Awareness day, we wear BLUE!

-My oldest son (now 7), was diagnosed in 2011 and I have to say, it was a blessing.
+My oldest son was diagnosed in 2011 and I have to say, it was a blessing.

 You might wonder, ‘why a blessing?
 Wouldn’t a diagnosis be upsetting to most families?’

-We have a great team of behaviour interventionists, a behavioural consultant, OT (occupational therapist), a clinical counselor, and a special educational assistant.
+We have a great team of behavior interventionists, a behavioral consultant, OT (occupational therapist), a clinical counselor, and a special educational assistant.

 This decrease is due to the belief that the schools will be able to provide the remaining support and with the children being in school (most full time), the children will not need as much therapy at home.

 ‘He has autism’ may not be entirely understood by all people, but believe me, it is easier than describing everything and having the looks that I have to follow with ‘he’s adopted’ (which I am happy to talk about, but I don’t think is EVERYONE’S business).